jdx/mise/docs/cli/ls-remote.md

 ### `[TOOL@VERSION]`

-Plugin to get versions for
+Tool to get versions for

 ### `[PREFIX]`